alexandarristic/ecceAppChallenge2018/README.md

 ## Accessing resources:
 * Click [here](https://mcmaster.maps.arcgis.com/apps/webappviewer/index.html?id=bed0783fe480486eb928bfa6f2ed9366) for the application.
-* Click [here](https://www.youtube.com/watch?v=wn_w3Duw07k&feature=youtu.be) for the video.
+* Click [here](https://www.youtube.com/watch?v=wn_w3Duw07k&feature=youtu.be) for a video demonstration.
-* Click [here](https://drive.google.com/drive/folders/1Rc_ykU-xArIh4TP_mc1Rl8S7Vb9oLP69) to download the files for this project.
+* Click [here](https://drive.google.com/drive/folders/1Rc_ykU-xArIh4TP_mc1Rl8S7Vb9oLP69) to download associated files for this project.

 ## Mind Health Network App
 ## Team Kalolo | ESRI 2018 ECCE App Challenge

 **Mission Statement**

     Mental illness is exceptionally common in Canada, with 1 in 5 Canadians experiencing a mental issue every year <sup>1</sup>.
 Such illnesses predominantly affect adolescents between 15-24, with about a quarter of such individuals taking their own lives <sup>2</sup>.
-In the majority of such cases, assistance from health professionals and community-based services can have profound benefits on those suffering from mental health conditions.
-Yet roughly 75% of the individuals affected have not visited such services <sup>3</sup>.
-This is principally due to the confusing nature of the mental health services available to individuals in Ontario, with many unsure where to begin searching for help, where to go for a particular type of problem, and what types of services are available to them.
+In the majority of such cases, assistance from health professionals and community-based services can have profound benefits on mental wellbeing,yet roughly 75% of the individuals affected have not visited such services <sup>3</sup>.
+This is principally due to the confusing nature of mental health services available to individuals in Ontario, with many unsure where to begin searching for help, where to go for a particular type of problem, and what types of services are available to them.

-It is of paramount importance to simplify the process of seeking and receiving mental health support in Canada’s most populated city.
-A free and open service that informs members of the public, especially vulnerable youths, of local mental health services in an accessible and intuitive manner will build effective support networks for those in need.
-However, as it stands, there is no centralized platform that provides such information.
-Furthermore, there are no services that categorize a given facility by urgency of the demand (e.g simply seeking information or requiring urgent care) or provide valuable and consistent feedback on the performance of facilities, facility staff, and overall patient satisfaction of the treatments received.
+   Thus, it is of paramount importance to simplify the process of seeking and receiving mental health support.
+By providing a free and open service that informs members of the public, especially vulnerable youths, of local mental health services in an accessible and intuitive manner, we can help build effective support networks for those in need.
+However;as it stands, there is no centralized platform that provides such information.
+Furthermore, there are no existing services that categorize a given facility by urgency of the demand (e.g simply seeking information or requiring urgent care) or provide valuable and consistent feedback on the performance of facilities, facility staff, and overall patient satisfaction of the treatments received.

    Our application seeks to satisfy these needs by alleviating the burdens of untreated mental illnesses.
-Mind Health Network provides the public a centralized means of locating mental health services in close proximity to the downtown Toronto core, as well as organizing such locations by urgency.
-Furthermore, we allow users to  rate the quality of their experiences with a service utilizing a short, 12 question Survey123 form embedded in our application.
-We hope that this application can be scaled to the provincial level, and even the national level in the future, to extend our platform and mission for a more integrated system of mental health support.
+The Mind Health Network provides the public a centralized means of locating mental health services in close proximity to the downtown Toronto core, as well as organizing such locations by urgency.
+Furthermore, we allow users to rate the quality of their experiences with a particular service utilizing a short, 12 question Survey123 form embedded in our application.
+We hope that this "proof of concept" application can be scaled to the provincial level, and even the national level in the future, to extend our platform and mission for a more integrated system of mental health support.

 **Our Goals**

-The Mind Health Network app strives to connect the citizens of central Toronto to the medical and mental health establishments that best suit their needs, when they need it.
-To this end, the three main objectives we hope to fulfill are as follows:
+The Mind Health Network app strives to connect the citizens of central Toronto to the medical and mental health establishments that best suit their needs, when and where they need them.
+Towards this end, the three main objectives we hope to fulfill are:

 1.)
-To improve awareness and promote public education of existing types of mental health facilities, professionals, and services in central Toronto, depending on the urgency level of their mental health condition(s)
+To improve awareness and promote public education of existing types of mental health facilities, professionals, and services in central Toronto, depending on the urgency level of their mental health condition(s);

 2.)
-To connect Torontonians to an extensive network of available mental health professionals and services in the downtown core of the city (encompassing 8 adjacent wards)
+To connect Torontonians to an extensive network of available mental health professionals and services in the downtown core of the city (encompassing 8 adjacent wards);

 3.)
 To provides users with an anonymous platform to inform one another of the quality of a given healthcare service through the completion of a 12-question, 123 Survey.